-Everyone wants a faster Mac.
-The best way to do it is to replace the spinning hard drive with a solid state drive (SSD).
+It’s much more economical to speed up an existing MacBook Pro than to buy a new one, and the best way to improve an older MacBook Pro’s performance is to replace the original, spinning hard drive with a solid state drive (SSD).
 This makes a huge difference– much more than adding RAM, much more than reinstalling the OS.
-There’s a reason Apple puts SSDs in almost every new MacBook Pro, and in every MacBook Air they sell.
-The drives I use are from Crucial– see below.
+There’s a reason Apple now puts SSDs in every laptop they sell– it’s because they’re fast.

 There are many ways to get your data from your old drive to the new one, including using Apple’s Disk Utility, Carbon Copy Cloner, and SuperDuper.
 I use Carbon Copy Cloner, with the new drive connected to the Mac with a cable, as if it’s (temporarily) an external drive You’ll need a cable to connect the bare drive to your Mac— I got mine at Amazon.